GeorgeOsborn97/project-4-the-festival-grounds/README.md

 #### Known bugs and future plans.
 ##### Bugs
  - After testing and validation there are a few bugs and errors that do require attention.
-These have not been resolved prioir to deployment due to the fact that the site is in a functional state and in my opinion classifies as an MVP (minimum viable product), I would however of liked to of had these solved but due to the time constraints for the project it has meant that there is no longer any time to spend on these issues.
+These have not been resolved prior to deployment due to the fact that the site is in a functional state and in my opinion classifies as an MVP (minimum viable product), I would however of liked to of had these solved but due to the time constraints for the project it has meant that there is no longer any time to spend on these issues.
    * The performance is an issue, additional tests on multiple devices would be key to diagnose the severity of the problem.
 However I have the sense the performance is caused by the border animations that are front and center on the home page.
-This feature however is the soul of the project, it elevates the site from a 2 dimensional to a 3 dimensional site, adding a draw to the user that i did not wish to remove.
+This feature however is the soul of the project, it elevates the site from a 2 dimensional to a 3 dimensional site, adding a draw to the user that I did not wish to remove.
 Testing of different blurring and animation speed would be key aswell to reduce the performance issue.
    * Card text.
 A style issue present on small laptops is that the text in the room cards can get segmented.
 A more in depth look into the size of the cards on different screens should solve this.
 This is not a problem on larger screens, tablets or mobiles so was pushed down the priority list as being a specific issue for specific screens and as such did not get sloved in the time frame.
    * Card height with tags.
 An issue that I overlooked during development was what would happen if someone put in all the tags? on tablets and mobile this is not an issue, the card front scrolls on overflow and flips on a tap, however on desktop this does not happen and due to the card flip on curser hover a scroll would not work as the user can not scroll before the card flips.
 I did not want to make the card flip on click as I felt that it is less intuative for a desktop user.
 There are two solves for this issue that I can see.
 Alter the form to limit the tags a user can use or change the style of the cards to better handle multiple tags.
 This is an issue I should of spotted sooner and it would not take long to fix but as it stands I have ran out of time.
 This would be a top priority fix in a day one patch.
    * Your room pagination.
 Another issue I did not spot until manual testing at the end of developoment was an issue with the paginated objects.
 In Your rooms the page still counts all rooms in the paginated objects which means if you make a room that is the say 7th room to be made it will appear on page 2 in 'your rooms' regardless of howmany rooms you have joined.
 If it is your only room it will still be on page 2 and page 1 will be blank.
 This again is a top priority fix for a day one patch.

 ##### Future plans
 - In addition to the fixes flagged above, there are a few additional features I would look to implement in the future.
 These can be seen in the User stories that did not make the final deployment.
 These 3 features are.
-Room search functionality, a system to respond with reactions such as likes and emoji's and finally an email notification system taht wouuld alert a user when theres activity in their room such as another user joining or a conversation being started.
+Room search functionality, a system to respond with reactions such as likes and emoji's and finally an email notification system that would alert a user when there's activity in their room such as another user joining or a conversation being started.
 These 3 features were all in mind during development, the closest to being complete being the search function.
 I had attempted to put this in place as you can see with the commented out code in the index.html, your_rooms.html and script.js.
-The search function worked on a singualr page but never over all pages for this reason I removed it as it was not useful and would hinder user experience rather then enhance it, however I kept the code in as a bulding block to work off of in the future.
+The search function worked on a singular page but never over all paginated pages for this reason I removed it as it was not useful and would hinder user experience rather then enhance it, however I kept the code in as a bulding block to work off of in the future.

 ## Deployment:
 To deploy this page to Heroku from its GitHub repository, the following steps were taken: